 Immediately after vein treatment, we wrap the leg with gentle pressure.
 Walking should resume right away to encourage blood to divert from the closed vein.
-An examination of the vein or veins we treat will be conducted the day after treatment.
+The day following your treatment, we will exam your veins.
 A compression garment may be necessary for the first week following treatment, after our team removes the initial wrapping.
-During recovery a mild over-the-counter pain reliever may be taken to manage comfort if necessary.
+During recovery you may take a mild over-the-counter pain reliever to manage comfort if necessary.
 Patients can expect a full return to normal activities approximately 7 to 10 days.

 Risks of Endovenous Laser Ablation Surgery